GTFS·X vs. Remix by Via

 Scenario comparison via saved snapshots Yes Yes — snapshot any feed state, restore or compare later

-Cost estimation Yes Yes (Pro tier)
+Cost estimation Yes Yes (Planner plan)

 Demand-propensity layer Yes (integrated demographics) Yes — nationwide transit-propensity map layer, free for all tiers

-Cost Enterprise, quote-based; commonly $20,000–$150,000+/yr depending on agency size and scope Free editor; $49/mo Pro, $199/mo Team, $500/yr hosted publishing
+Cost Enterprise, quote-based; commonly $20,000–$150,000+/yr depending on agency size and scope Free editor; Planner (hosting + full planning suite) at $299/mo or $2,988/yr

 Best fit Mid-to-large agencies, MPOs, planning departments doing active service redesign with multi-scenario workshops Single agencies producing + publishing a feed and using built-in analyses to evaluate alternatives